Parent Educator Resource Center (PERC)

 The Parent Educator Resource Center (PERC) provides training and information for parents of children with special needs.
 Listed below are some of the programs that have been offered in the past.
 Most programs are offered in the evenings.

-If you have any ideas for programs that the PERC can offer, I would love to hear your ideas email@example.com.
-Also, if you know of anyone that might be interested in facilitating a program, please let me know.
+If you have any ideas for programs that the PERC can offer or know of anyone that might be interested in facilitating a program, please contact Ruthan Newton.

-Sampling of programs that have been offered by PERC:
+Some of the programs that have been offered by PERC:

 - Understanding Special Education